Brahmadesam, Tindivanam taluk

 Brammadesam is an Indian Panchayat village located in Tindivanam taluk of Villupuram district in the state of Tamil Nadu.
 It is one of the 56 village panchayats coming under Marakkanam block of the Villupuram district.
 The village code for Brahmadesam is 10 and it falls under the Marakkanam Block (Block Code.12).
+Br Guys team at brammadesam.

 Etymology

 The word Brammadesam (also spelled as Brahmadesam) means "Country of Brahma" in Tamil.
 There are at least five other villages in Tamil Nadu, also named as "Brahmadesam".
 One of these villages is in the same district as this one, but in the Viluppuram Taluk.
 The other four are located in Tirunelveli, Thiruvannamalai, Perambalur and Erode districts respectively.

 Demographics

 According to the 2001 census, the population of Brammadesam was 2674 with a total of 591 households.
-The female to male sex ratio was 965 with 1361 males and 1313 females.
+The female to male sex ratio was 0.965 with 1361 males and 1313 females.
 The literacy rate in the village was 51.04%.